now-abacus-tor/abacus-tor/README.md

-Update: Good news!
-The link is alive and well.
+Update:  04 August url is back up and running